 On the other hand, if your provider uses paper records, you’ll probably have to fill out a form to get copies.
 And you might have to pay a copying fee.

 What about old records?

 State laws determine how long a provider must keep your health records — and the requirement varies by state.
-If you haven’t been to your provider in more than 5 years, your records may be archived — but you still have the right to get a copy, as long as the records still exist.
+If you haven’t been to your provider in more than 7-10 years, your records may be archived — but you still have the right to get a copy, as long as the records still exist.

 What kind of mistakes should you look for?

 The US government office on Health Information Technology provides the following guidelines for checking your records.

 - Insurance plan, including account number.

 - Identification numbers, like your patient identification number or social security number.